Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

    * _Input Data_: Nutritional Data (features) will be fed into the `input layer`.
    * _Prediction_: The model calculates the `weight` and then produces Nutrition Density as a prediction by calculating the `activation function` in every neuron.
 2. __Loss__
-  *  _Loss Caculating_: The model will calculate the `loss function` value to assess how well the model's predictions compare to the actual values.
+  *  _Loss Caculation_: The model will calculate the `loss function` value to assess how well the model's predictions compare to the actual values.
   *  The loss function for regression can be expressed by the following formula:

 $$